×

 Will I need to travel to see a specialist?

 "We have been to CIMA and Catolica.
 Both these facilities are excellent!
 The physicians were profesional, thorough and well educated.
 The care was better than what we experienced stateside.
 The physician followed up with us after our care for several weeks.
 And we were given private cell phone numbers to contact in case of complications.
 My husband spent three nights at CIMA in Escazu near San Jose.
 He had a private room (all rooms in this facility are private!) with attached private bathroom.
 There was a sofa in the room which turned into a bed so that I was able to spend the day and evenings there.
 The hospital cafeteria was excellent!
 Yes that's a surprise and gives an upscale meaning to hospital food!
 This is one instance where we decided to have treatment at a private facility vs. the socialized medicine.
 Be aware that at these facilities, you will need to submit a credit card or private health care card in order to be treated.
 The cost was dramatically less than if this procedure was done stateside.
-It is very common for residents to use the socialized medicine for some issues, private health care for others (which means you pay out of pocket) and also have another health insurance policy for others health issues," remarked one global nomad in Playa Jaco.
+It is very common for residents to use the socialized medicine for some issues, private health care for others (which means you pay out of pocket) and also have another health insurance policy for others health issues," said one foreigner in Playa Jaco.

 Are common prescription medications available in Costa Rica?

 "Yes, common prescription medications are available in Costa Rica.
 Most pharmacies in the country carry a wide variety of medications, including those that require a prescription.
 However, it is important to note that some medications may not be available in Costa Rica, so it is best to check with a local pharmacist before traveling.
-Additionally, some medications may require a doctor's prescription in order to be purchased in Costa Rica," explained one digital nomad living in Costa Rica.
+Additionally, some medications may require a doctor's prescription in order to be purchased in Costa Rica," explained one person living in Costa Rica.

 Connect